 - Place the soaked foam snugly into your floral tray.

-- With the candle in place, we are now ready to start arranging our floral centerpiece!
-Add your greens into the floral foam.
-A helpful tip that I always consider when arranging centerpieces, is looking at the centerpiece as an extension of the table.
-Therefore, I always start low so that the greens are just about hitting the table and then work my way up to build up the arrangement.
-With the sugar pine’s long needles, I thought they were a good green to start with.
-After inserting a good amount of the sugar pine to fill the base, we added in the rest of our greens: balsam, cedar, and then variegated holly.
+- Now, add your greens to the floral foam.
+A helpful tip: Look at the centerpiece as an extension of the table.
+Start low so the greens just about hit the table, and then work your way up to build the arrangement.
+With how long the needles of the white pine (aka sugar pine) are, we thought this was a good green to start with.
+After filling the base with sugar pine, we added the rest of the greens: balsam, cedar, and then variegated holly.

-Now that you’re happy with your Christmas centerpiece, place it on the table and admire it!
+- Once you’re happy with your Christmas centerpiece, place it on the table and admire it!